Semi-professional sports

 Semi-professional sports are sports in which athletes are not participating on a full-time basis, but still receive some payment.
 Semi-professionals are not amateur because they receive regular payment from their team, but generally at a considerably lower rate than a full-time professional athlete.
 As a result, semi-professional players frequently have (or seek) full-time employment elsewhere.
 A semi-pro player or team could also be one that represents a place of employment that only the employees are allowed to play on.
 In this case, it is considered semi-pro because their employer pays them, but for their regular job, not for playing on the company's team.

-The semi-professional status is not universal throughout the world and depends on each country's labour code (labour law) and each sports organization's specific regulations.
+The semi-professional status is not universal throughout the world and depends on each country's labour code and each sports organization's specific regulations.

 Origin

 The San Francisco Olympic Club fielded an American football team in 1890.
 That year, the Olympic Club was accused by a rival club of enticing athletes to jump to its ranks with offers of jobs.
 An investigation by the Amateur Athletic Union ruled that the Olympics' practice was not actually professionalism but only a "semi" form of it, inventing the term "semi-pro".
 Although the Amateur Athletic Union did not like the idea very much, it decided that clubs could indeed offer employment without losing their amateur status or compromising the athlete.